 Fish is a creature from the Paraphyletic group.
-These creatures lack digits and limbs, and possess gills through which they breathe.
+These creatures lack digits and limbs and possess gills through which they breathe.
 Pet Fish is generally those fishes that are bred at home as a part of a fish-keeping hobby.
-Some fish-keeping is done for the consumption of fish, whereas some are nurtured exclusively for ornamental purpose.
+Some fish-keeping is done for the consumption of fish, whereas some are nurtured exclusively for ornamental purposes.
 The fish at home is raised in an aquarium or in a garden pond.
-Since ancient times, fish was raised in pools and ponds for trading and for food purpose.
-There is also a section under agriculture known as ‘piscatorial fish keeping industry’.
-Like any other pets, these fishes also require some important things like peculiar tank, food, water conditions, etc. They also need care and attention to survive in a totally different habitat that their natural ones.
+Since ancient times, fish was raised in pools and ponds for trading and for food purposes.
+There is also a section under agriculture known as the ‘piscatorial fish keeping industry’.
+Like any other pets, these fishes also require some important things like peculiar tanks, food, water conditions, etc. They also need care and attention to survive in a totally different habitat than their natural ones.

 - 1 History

 - 3 Pet Fish

 - 5 Saltwater Fish/ Marine Fish

 - 7 How to Set-Up an Aquarium at Home

 - 8 Materials Required for Aquarium Setup

 - 9 Now You Can Start Setting up the Aquarium at Home

 - 10 Some Amazing Facts About Fish